-Burglaries, mugging, petty theft and hijackings are usually opportunistic, with perpetrators taking advantage of what they consider to be easy targets.
-Expats can reduce their chances of falling victim to these types of crimes by being aware of their surroundings, avoiding isolated areas and investing in home and vehicle security.
+Burglaries, muggings, petty theft, and hijackings are usually opportunistic, with perpetrators taking advantage of what they consider to be easy targets.
+You can reduce your chances of falling victim to these types of crimes by being aware of your surroundings, avoiding isolated areas, and investing in home and vehicle security.

 Residential safety in South Africa

-While burglaries can be a problem in some areas, expats can increase their personal safety by contracting an armed response security provider and investing in an alarm system.
+While burglaries can be a problem in some areas, you can increase your personal safety by contracting an armed response security provider and investing in an alarm system.
 Many suburban estates also have controlled access, while neighbourhoods without controlled access often have neighbourhood-watch patrols instead, which can also decrease the chance of crime.

-There are a few more factors that can improve the residential safety of expats:
+There are a few more factors that can improve the residential safety:

 • Be vigilant about locking front and back doors at all times, and make sure alarm systems are set before leaving the house